This is a privately owned web site to reveal to the

 Tasmania’s built Heritage and History and not the present ‘Cash

-Cow’ mentality which prevails today.
+Cow’ mentality which prevails today and the Chapel will be

 Not withstanding the current